containerd/ttrpc/README.md

 TODO:

-- [ ] Plumb error codes and GRPC status
+- [X] Plumb error codes and GRPC status
-- [ ] Remove use of any type and dependency on typeurl package
+- [X] Remove use of any type and dependency on typeurl package
-- [ ] Ensure that protocol can support streaming in the future
+- [X] Ensure that protocol can support streaming in the future
+- [ ] Document protocol layout
+- [ ] Add testing under concurrent load to ensure
+- [ ] Verify connection error handling